Theodore-Kelechukwu-Onyejiaku/enye-phase-1/README.md

 Restaurant App

 ## Description
-A restaurant app built with ReactJS, Redux, Redux Thunk and Simple React Animations.
+A project built with React based on an assessment by enye (http://www.enye.tech/)